razgarabedi/Forumify/README.md

     *   **User Management:** View all users, toggle admin status for users, delete users (admins cannot delete themselves).
     *   **Category Management:** Create new categories, view existing categories, edit category details (name, description), delete categories (which also removes associated topics and posts).
 *   **Notifications & Mentions:**
     *   **User Mentions:** Users can mention each other in posts using the "@username" syntax.
+Mentions are automatically linked to user profiles.
     *   **Reaction Notifications:** Users receive notifications when someone reacts to their posts.
+    *   **Private Message Notifications:** Users receive notifications for new private messages.
-    *   **Notification System:** Mentioned users and post authors (for reactions) receive notifications.
+    *   **Notification System:** Mentioned users, post authors (for reactions), and PM recipients receive notifications.
     *   **Header Dropdown:** A notification icon in the header displays a count of unread notifications and a dropdown with recent notifications (max 5 shown, with link to all).
     *   **Dedicated Notifications Page (`/notifications`):** Users can view all their notifications, sorted by most recent.
     *   **Mark as Read:** Notifications can be marked as read individually or all at once.
 Clicking a notification also marks it as read.
-    *   **Navigation:** Clicking a notification directly navigates the user to the relevant post where the mention or reaction occurred.
+    *   **Navigation:** Clicking a notification directly navigates the user to the relevant post, private message, or profile.
-    *   **Profile Links:** "@username" mentions in posts are automatically linked to the respective user's profile page.
 *   **Private Messaging (`/messages`):**
     *   **One-on-One Conversations:** Users can engage in private conversations with other users.
     *   **Start New Conversation:**